 An IAB network should attempt to schedule the wireless resources to meet each UE bearer’s requirement regardless of the number of hops a given UE is away from the Donor DU.

 The scheduler on the wireless backhaul link can distinguish the QoS profiles associated with different RLC channels.
 It may also apply information regarding the number of hops a packet needs to traverse, in addition to the QoS profile of the bearers, in order to provide hop-agnostic performance.
-Any normative impact of various scheduling techniques is FFS.
+Different scheduling techniques may differ in their normative impact.

 When one-to-one mapping is used between UE bearer and RLC-channel on the backhaul, the IAB node has explicit information on each UE bearer and can therefore apply appropriate QoS differentiation among QoS profiles, as well as fairness among UE bearers with same QoS profile.